lipiridi/webflux-logging/README.md

 ### Custom HttpLog Consumers

 To perform additional actions with `HttpLog` objects, you can implement the `HttpLogConsumer` interface and register it as a bean.
+It can be used to modify the `HttpLog` before logging it or publishing it to external storage.

 Here's an example of creating a custom `HttpLogConsumer`:

 ```java
 import org.springframework.stereotype.Component;